KiandaBPM/docs/content/docs/platform/general/help.md

 typora-root-url: ..\..\..\..\static
 ---

 The **Help** function is available to all users of all roles and is found in the left-hand side pane, under **More**.
 Help contains a list of Frequently Asked Questions (FAQs) designed to help you when you are using the Kianda workspace.
 You can search a topic and filter by keywords.
-There is also a short video to help you get started.
+There is also a short Get started video available to introduce the platform and how to create a simple process with forms and fields.